raroes/prediction-flow-cytometry-gating-definitions/README.md

 # Prediction of standard cell types and functional markers from flow cytometry gating definitions using machine learning

-This repository contain the notebook script and dataset used for prediction of cell types and functional markers.
+This repository contain the notebook scripts and dataset used for prediction of cell types and functional markers.

 #### Included files:

 * *gating_definition_classification.ipynb*: main scripts

+It requires the PRO ontology to fully run ("pro_reasoned.owl").

 * *dataset.tsv*: dataset for training and test

 The dataset includes the following data types: